gitjoost/dt-mcp/README.md

 # dt-mcp

 An MCP (Model Context Protocol) server for [DEVONthink](https://www.devontechnologies.com/apps/devonthink), enabling AI assistants like Claude to interact with your DEVONthink databases.
 The most excellent DEVONthink application version 4 does have a 'chat' feature that permits one to interact with an LLM, so why an MCP then?
+See below but first an important aspect of this MCP server vs DEVONthink's chat feature.

+Having an LLM/AI work with your documents really means that these are send to the LLM in use.
+I.e., your data, potentially private, goes off-site to some server somewhere.
+You may not want that.
+DEVONthink's chat does NOT send any original document to the LLM you use.
+Meta data is stripped from the document also and images are mangled.
+That is an enormous benefit of DEVONthink's chat.
+This MCP server software presented here does no such sophisciated operation, all your docs you use in the LLM interaction are shared off-site.

  Quick overview:

 ## dt-mcp vs DEVONthink Built-in Chat